wooni005/STM32-LoRaGateway/README.md

 # STM32-LoRaGateway
 A STM32F103C8T6 (Blue Pill) LoRa Gateway.
+A STM32F103C8T6 (Blue Pill) LoRa Gateway.
+A gateway from LoRa to USB serial interface.
 Not a LoRaWAN gateway for the The Things Network!

 This gateway is receiving and sending LoRa messages by using the HopeRF RFM95W chip.